- 1. Complicated purchase process

 - Finding suitable keywords will help determine which phrases customers use most often.
 Tools such as Ahrefs, Marketing miner, or Google search whisperer can help you find appropriate keywords, or you can choose keywords from the results that Google recommends at the end of the search.

 - Focus on graphics – most users want to see the product to ensure it’s precisely what they’re looking for.
-Do not forget about high-quality photos and illustrations.
+Do not forget about high-quality images and illustrations.
 Do not forget about ALT labels, i.e., images on the page displayed when the main image is not loaded.
-It is a mandatory attribute of a good e‑shop.
+It is a mandatory attribute of a good e-shop.

 - Get rid of duplicate content – make sure the content you’re displaying isn’t on other stores’ websites.
 The Google algorithm can penalize the same content and promote more relevant pages for it, causing your store to fall very low in search results.

 - The readability of product URLs should be short and provide information about what is on the address.
 For example, if the product belongs to the “premises rental” category, the URL address should also contain these words.
 Example of the correct URL address: www.site.sk/services/premises-lease/ – the address starts with the domain and has product categories and subcategories.